<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 At a distributed organization, you’re dealing with a very large number of stakeholders to run a single campaign.
 Before a poster is printed and hung in a storefront, the asset may require input and approval from design, brand management, compliance teams and local marketers.
 While these long and twisting workflows are often necessary, it doesn’t mean that it isn't possible to make them more efficient.

-Marketing Efficiency for Distributed Enterprise Marketing
+Distributed Marketing Efficiency for Enterprise Marketing

 Complicated approval processes and lots of involved stakeholders are a natural part of enterprise distributed marketing.
 It's not realistic for you to remove approvals, or stop worrying about consistent execution in the field.
 Your business model is distributed, so your workflows are naturally going to be complex.